 The PowerPal system consists of two major components - a hydroelectric generator and an electronic load controller.
 Other components are necessary and these can be purchased locally.
-The penstock (intake pipe) should be made from either steel or schedule 40 PVC.
+The penstock (intake pipe) should be made from steel.
 Your PowerPal dealer can advise you about this.